SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Menus/Menus.md

 Each button has a label, an icon, a help text, and an action.
 As we did in `initializeMenuBar`, we use simple action blocks that send a message to the mail client presenter.
 These are the same messages that we used in the action blocks of the menu items in the "Message" menu in the menubar.
 That means that we are done.

+### Supporting enablement
-Well, not really.
+We said we were done but well, not really.
 The menu items had a block to determine whether they were enabled or disabled.
 That is not the case for toolbar buttons, because they are visible all the time.
 Therefore we have to manage enablement of the buttons explicitly.
 Every time the state of the mail client changes, we have to update the enablement of the toolbar buttons.
 We introduce a new method `updateToolBarButtons` to do that.
 Based on messages that were defined before, we can set the enablement state of the `saveButton` and the `sendButton`.
 That is why we defined both as instance variables.
 The two other buttons are always enabled, so it is not needed to hold them in instance variables.

 ```
 MailClientPresenter >> updateToolBarButtons